dbrennand/dbrennand.github.io/content/blog/ansible-collections-community-beszel.md

 Initially I reached out to the Beszel [maintainer](https://github.com/henrygd/beszel/discussions/969) to propose the idea of an Ansible Collection, but after some more research I found that there is a process for requesting Ansible community collections and this seemed like a great fit.
 The Beszel [maintainer](https://github.com/henrygd/beszel/discussions/969#discussioncomment-13839515) thought so too, so I requested the new collection be created via the [Ansible forum](https://forum.ansible.com/t/community-beszel-ansible-collection/43999).

 The initial `0.1.0` release of [`community.beszel`](https://github.com/ansible-collections/community.beszel) implemented the same Ansible Role as [`dbrennand.beszel`](https://github.com/dbrennand/ansible-role-beszel) but fast forward to today, we're on version `0.3.0` and have Ansible Roles for deploying Beszel Hub on baremetal and Ansible Modules for managing Beszel systems using the Beszel Hub REST API.
-There is a lot more functionality we can add to [`community.beszel`](https://github.com/ansible-collections/community.beszel) and the collection has started to receive contributions from the community which is excellent! :smiley:
+There is a lot more functionality we can add to [`community.beszel`](https://github.com/ansible-collections/community.beszel) and the collection has started to receive contributions from the community which is awesome! :smiley:

 # Learnings from becoming an Ansible Collection Maintainer